The Good and the Bad of Vue.js Framework Programming

 With 18.82 percent, Vue.js is in 6th place among the most popular frameworks and technologies.
 And with 3.4 million weekly downloads on NPM, it already covers a significant part of the market.
 So, in this article, we will examine what Vue.js is, its ecosystem, strengths, and weaknesses.
 We’ll also compare the tooling and features of Vue.js to its competitor frameworks to gain a more objective understanding of its qualities.

 The Vue.js story begins in 2013 when Evan You was working at Google creating lots of prototypes right within a browser.
 For that purpose, Evan used handy practices from other frameworks he worked with, and released Vue.js officially in 2014.

 The name of the framework – Vue – is the same phonetically in English as view, and it corresponds to the traditional Model-View-Controller (MVC) architecture.
-Simply put, view is a UI of an application/website, and the core library of Vue.js focuses the view layer by default.
-But, MVC doesn’t mean that Vue.js can’t be used with a different architectural approach like the Component Based Architecture (CBA) used in React.
+Simply put, a view is a UI of an application/website, and the core library of Vue.js focuses on the view layer by default.

-In its current form, Vue.js, developed by Evan You on a full-time basis, benefited by contributions from community members, and funded mainly by Patreon.
-Without the financial support of enterprises like Facebook (React) and Google (Angular), Vue still has achieved wide adoption on Github.
+In its current form, Vue.js, developed by Evan You on a full-time basis, benefits from contributions from community members and gets sponsorships via GitHub Sponsors and OpenCollective.
+Without the financial support of enterprises like Facebook (React) and Google (Angular), Vue still has achieved wide adoption on GitHub.

 Vue.js tooling and ecosystem